nxing831/nxing831.github.io/content/music.md

 layout: blank.njk
 ---

-# music that occurred to me or was listened to that day, in reverse chronological order since november 2025
+# music that occurred to me or was listened to that day, selectively listed in reverse chronological order since november 2025

 for a list of physical music i own, go [here](/analogmusic)